 8. FortWhyte Alive

 Get closer to nature without having to leave city limits with the urban oasis that is FortWhyte Alive.
+With over seven kilometres of trails that wind through prairie, aspen forest and alongside lakes, there are a myriad of ways to enjoy this nature preserve in Winnipeg.

 For fall activities, head to FortWhyte Alive for their mesmerizing Sunset Goose Flight experience and see thousands of Canadian geese descend over the lake.
 In winter, try a number of quintessential activities like snowshoeing, cross-country skiing, tobogganing and ice fishing.